Who wins the Tyrese Haliburton vs. Jayson Tatum matchup in tonight's game?

 Jayson Tatum & the Celtics

-- The Celtics average 121 points per game (fifth in the league) while giving up 110.4 per contest (third in the NBA).
-They have a +361 scoring differential overall and outscore opponents by 10.6 points per game.
+- The Celtics outscore opponents by 10.8 points per game (scoring 120.9 points per game to rank fifth in the league while giving up 110.1 per outing to rank third in the NBA) and have a +378 scoring differential overall.

-- Boston wins the rebound battle by an average of 4.3 boards.
-It is recording 47.6 rebounds per game (first in the league) compared to its opponents' 43.3 per outing.
+- The 47.8 rebounds per game Boston averages rank first in the NBA, and are 4.6 more than the 43.2 its opponents record per contest.

 Sportsbook Promo Codes